-There are several important medications and illegal recreational drugs that bind to the mu opioid receptors that are derived from opium.
-Among these are oxycodone, fentanyl, buprenorphine, methadone, oxymorphone, codeine, morphine, hydrocodone, and heroin.
+There are several important medications and illegal recreational drugs that bind to the mu-opioid receptors that are derived from opium.

-When any of those drugs bind to the mu opioid receptor, it reduces the excitability of the neurons through inhibiting GABA.
+When opioid drugs bind to the mu-opioid receptor, it reduces the excitability of the neurons via inhibiting GABA.
 In addition to decreasing pain, this also causes more dopamine to be released.

 The studies on opioid addiction show varied results for the genetic variants associated with it.
 This underlines the fact that there are probably several different genes involved as well as the many complex variables and environmental factors.

-Naloxone, or Narcan, binds to the mu opioid receptor and blocks it.
-This stops the action of opioids, and Narcan is used for opioid overdose.
+Naloxone, or Narcan, binds to the mu-opioid receptor and blocks it.
+This stops the action of opioids, and Narcan is used for opioid overdoses.